e5LA/e5LA/README.md

 # 👋 Hi, I’m @e5LA (esla) aka *SP*

-💻 Software engineer with a passion for engineering, web development, security, and building real products.
+Software Engineer, interested in engineering, web development, security, and building real products.
-🧑‍💻 I mainly code in Java, Python, and PHP.
+Coding mainly in Java and Python.
+Sometimes in PHP.

-🚀 New to open source — but not to code.
+New to open source — but not to coding.
 Currently exploring meaningful projects to learn, contribute, and grow.

-🛠️ Meanwhile, working on private projects.
+Meanwhile, working on private projects.